spencerschrock/hs100/README.md

 # Decoding network traffic

-With the algorithm figured out, I was able to write a quick python script to decode a TCP packet.
-In order to avoid any ambiguity about which beginning bytes to ignore, I chose to decode the string backwards due to my knowledge of the command format.
+With the decryption algorithm figured out, I was able to write a python script to decode the TCP packets.
+In order to avoid any ambiguity about mystery bytes at the beginning of the message, I decoded the string in reverse and added the beginning '{'.

 ```
 def  decode(pkt):